 Many times, the owner is encouraged to participate.
 The owners learn to make hydrotherapy an exercise experience they and their dog can share, that is relaxing and beneficial physically and emotionally.

 It helps create or reinforce that bond of mutual trust so vital to a healthy relationship with our pets.

 Who can benefit?

-The buoyant sensation of weightlessness, and the calming resistance of water, offers dogs a form of moderate, yet painless and safe physical exercise that doesn’t exacerbate existing conditions.
+The buoyant sensation of weightlessness and the calming resistance of water offers dogs a form of moderate, yet painless and safe physical exercise that doesn’t exacerbate existing conditions.

-For pool owners, knowing their dog is at ease in water, they are more assured, their pet will be able to find their way out of the pool, should they fall into it.
+For pool owners, knowing their dog is at ease in the water, they are more assured, their pet will be able to find their way out of the pool, should they fall into it.
 The leading causes of most puppy and dog drownings are fear and panic!
 The animal usually panics, thrashes around in one place, frantically trying to climb out, until exhausted, and drowns.
 If they are relaxed and self-assured in the water, they will confidently swim around to find an exit.